drozdovapb/mt_genome_benchmark/1_assembly/README.md

 ## Multi-assembler algorithm

-This step-by-step guide describes the generalized benchmarking procedure.
+This step-by-step guide describes the generalized benchmarking procedure.1

 After you have tested your setup in the step titled "Before you begin: test your setup", you already have the downloaded repository and can perform a multiple assembly similar to the one we did.
 For this you will need: